michaelpq/michaelpq.github.io/manuals/postgresql/development/index.markdown

 ### Documentation

-On Archlinux, compiling the documentation requires the following packages:
+On most common Linux distributions, compiling the documentation requires the following packages:

     docbook
     docbook2x
     docbook-dsssl
     docbook-xsl
+    docbook-sgml
     openjade

 With that, everything should be set up and ready to go, SGML catalogs are